List of Hong Kong submissions for the Academy Award for Best International Feature Film

-Hong Kong has submitted 37 films for the Academy Award for Best International Feature Film since first entering the Oscar competition in 1959.
+Hong Kong has submitted films for the Academy Award for Best International Feature Film since 1959.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 Hong Kong's submission is decided annually by Hong Kong's Motion Picture Industry Association.

 Hong Kong, China, and Taiwan are recognized as separate entities by AMPAS and each one routinely sends a film to the competition.
+Although one of the hallmarks of Hong Kong Cinema has been its use of the distinctive Cantonese language, only half of Hong Kong's Oscar submissions were shot in Cantonese.

-To date, three Hong Kong submissions have obtained nominations: 1991's Raise the Red Lantern, 1993's Farewell My Concubine, and 2019's Better Days.
-The first two were directed by Mainland-directors, with Better Days as the only nominee directed by a Hong Kong native.
-Although one of the hallmarks of Hong Kong Cinema has been its use of the distinctive Cantonese language, less than half of Hong Kong's Oscar submissions have been in Cantonese.
-Although the American 2006 film The Departed won the Academy Award for Best Picture, the 2002 Hong Kong film it was based on, Infernal Affairs, did not receive any Academy Award nominations.
+As of 2025, Hong Kong has been nominated three times, for: Raise the Red Lantern (1991), 1993's Farewell My Concubine (1993), and Better Days (2019).
+The first two were directed by Mainland-filmmakers, while Better Days is the only nominee directed by a Hong Kong native.